Chopinsky/vue-ahead/vue-ahead/docs/guide/api.md

 ### `initSelections` _(Array)_

-  This attribute defines the default options that will be selected when rendering for the first time, or reseting the control.
+  This attribute defines the default options that will be selected when rendering for the first time, or resetting the control.

   It expects an array of strings representing the `key` of the items that shall be selected by default before any searches are run.
 If such string matches an option item with the same value in its `key` field, the item will be used as the default selection in the control.